facundoolano/google-play-scraper/README.md

 The cached values are set to expire every 12 hours, which should work fine in most cases since Google Play usually refreshes the data once per day.

-In case you want to force fresh results you can use the `clear` method on any of the functions:
+In case you want to force fresh results or want to avoid the cache memory consumption altogether, you can pass `cache: false` to any of the methods:

 ```js
 var gplay = require('google-play-scraper');